 My luggage got stolen

-Generally, thieves don’t hang out at the airports due to high security, so the chances of this incident happening to you are 1:1000000… and if it does happen, not sure $30 protection would make any difference in solving this problem.
+Generally, thieves don’t hang out at airports due to high security, so the chances of this happening to you are 1:1000000… and if it happened, I don’t think $30 protection would make any difference in solving this problem.

 I paid extra for the flexible itinerary

-This one is a bit tricky… If I am not certain what date I wanna depart, I rather wait till I am, so I don’t have to waste money on a flexible ticket.
-You may think if you wait till you are certain about your flight date, the price will go up, but that may not be the case.
+This one is a bit tricky… If I am not certain what date I wanna depart, I would rather wait till I am, so I don’t have to waste money on a flexible ticket.
+You may think that if you wait till you are certain about your flight date, the price will go up, but that may not be the case.
 It could be the opposite (if they have a lot of empty seats).

 Bottom line: airline companies don’t wanna protect you.
-They wanna find ways to charge you as much as possible and we shouldn’t be victims of their greed!
+They wanna find ways to charge you as much as possible, and we shouldn’t be victims of their greed!

-10. Don’t choose a seat online
+10. Don’t choose a seat for your flight

 Bonus: When free, ask for more!